 5.)
 Mellon Udrigle

-One of the most famous beaches in Scotland thanks to its gorgeous surroundings, the hamlet of Oldshoremore has a beach that is made up of sandstone and seashells that have been eroded to a soft powder by the pounding waves.
+One of the most famous beaches in Scotland, thanks to its gorgeous surroundings, the hamlet of Oldshoremore has a beach that is made up of sandstone that’s well worth a gander!

 7.)
 Smoo Cave